 Knowledge Café is a way to motivate the employees to discuss and produce applicable and meaningful ideas and visions, as participants will sit in a circle and the - facilitator" would clarify the objective of the meeting and its topic, then ask one or two questions.
-For example, if the subject of the meeting is related to the management of competencies and talents in the institutions, the question asked to the group could be as follows: "How can talents and competencies be attracted and solicited?"
+For example, if the subject of the meeting is related to the management of competencies and talents in the institutions, the question asked to the group could be as follows: "How can talents and competencies be attracted and solicited?
+And how can they be kept and motivated?"